 In the fall of 2015, the exhibition was selected to travel to the Smithsonian Institution in Washington, DC where in 2018 it will be displayed at the National Museum of the American Indian (NMAI).

 Agua Caliente Cultural Museum is the first Tribal museum to be accorded this honor.

 "When the Executive Committee of the Board of Directors of NMAI inquired as to how best to transport all of the exhibition panels to D.C.," says Executive Director Michael Hammond, "I responded by reaching into my pocket and presenting them with a computer "thumb drive" that contained all of the exhibition panels with full text and archival photographs."

 Using this electonic technology, NMAI staff will be able to download files and configure the exhibition to the specifications of their display space.
-The same technology was used to transfer to Agua Caliente Cultural Museum IndiVisible: African- Native American Lives in the Americas - the Smithsonian traveling exhibition currently on display through November 1, 2016.
+The same technology was used to transfer to Agua Caliente Cultural Museum IndiVisible: African- Native American Lives in the Americas - the Smithsonian traveling exhibition that displayed through November 1, 2016.

 Song of the Basket

 To Indian women, fine baskets are their poems, paintings, and sculptures…in a word, their songs.
 This southern California basket exhibition examines aspects of Cahuilla culture from a woman’s perspective.
 Studying their baskets, we can deepen our understanding and appreciation of the Cahuilla people and their culture.